Josh Naylor Player Props: Guardians vs. Pirates

-Josh Naylor and his .463 on-base percentage over his past 10 games (111 points higher than his season-long percentage), will be in action for the Cleveland Guardians against the Pittsburgh Pirates and Quinn Priester on July 17 at 7:05 PM ET.
+Josh Naylor -- hitting .436 in his past 10 games -- will be in action for the Cleveland Guardians versus the Pittsburgh Pirates, with Mitch Keller on the hill, on July 18 at 7:05 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last game against the Rangers.
+In his previous game, he collected three RBI (going 2-for-5 with a double and a home run) against the Pirates.

 Josh Naylor Game Info & Props vs. the Pirates